Dr Kennedy attended Medical School at the University of Queensland from 1979 completing his M.B.B.S. in 1984.

 Born and educated in New Zealand, Kim completed her medical training at the University of Otago Medical School in 1996.
 After graduating, she gained experience in all surgical specialities in New Zealand, before undertaking her Royal Australasian College of Surgeons Plastic Surgical training in Sydney between 2005 and 2008.
 A Fellowship in Melbourne then allowed Kim to focus on breast reconstruction, body surgery and skin.

 A twelve-month stint at the Royal Children’s Hospital performing hand surgery and microsurgery have given Kim experience working with patients of all ages.

-As a surgeon, Kim’s main areas of expertise are in female plastic surgery (breast procedures, body contouring and labioplasty).
+As a surgeon, Kim’s areas of expertise are in female plastic surgery - breast procedures (reduction, augmentation and lifts) and body contouring (abdominoplasty, bodylift and massive weight loss procedures).